josehi4444/challange-saucedemo/README.md

 ## Continuous Integration

 This project can be easily integrated with a CI/CD pipeline to run tests automatically on each code change.
-The `cypress:run:all` command can be used in the CI configuration to execute tests headlessly.
+The `test:all:dev`or `test:all:stage` command can be used in the CI configuration to execute tests headlessly.

 ## Further Improvements